|On this page|

 This is the class which the attribute starts in.
 It can be one of point, primitive, detail, or vertex.

 This is the class to which the attribute should be promoted.
-It must be different than Original Class or a warning is raised and nothing is done.
+Unless Use Piece Attribute is enabled, it must be different than Original Class or a warning is raised and nothing is done.

 Whenever there is more than one attribute in the original class which matches a single entity in the new class, some method must be used to determine the new value.
 For example, if converting from point attribute to primitive attribute, there will be many points corresponding to a single polygon.